CanDIG/canarie_rdm_2018/text/04_project_plan.md

 Intellectual Property
 =====================

-> How do you intend to manage any intellectual property arising from this proposed project?

-> Please note: Should commercialization of the IP take place, royalties will be required to accrue
-> to CANARIE to repay some or all of the contribution, and a royalty agreement will be required.

-- Owned by service owners?
-Lead contractor?
-- GPL
+The intellectual property developed by the CHORD project will consist of copyrights.
+The standard license for CHORD software will be the LGPL, with the copyright holder for individual services being the institutional owner of the service development task, and the copyright holder for the deployment and integration framework being the lead contractor.

-- Possibility for service contracts, relicensing for commercial reuse, or development of new features for a fee, but do not anticipate such revenue.
+While the project is open to the possibility of commercializing CHORD intellectual property, via service contracts, relicensing for commercial reuse, or development of new features for a fee, the participants but do not anticipate such revenue.